beetbox/beets/docs/reference/config.rst

 media types.

 A distance penalty will be applied if the country or media type from the match metadata doesn't match.
-The order is important, the first item will be most preferred.
+The specified values are preferred in descending order (i.e., the first item will be most preferred).
 Each item may be a regular expression, and will be matched case insensitively.
 The number of media will be stripped when matching preferred media (e.g. "2x" in "2xCD").

 You can also tell the autotagger to prefer matches that have a release year closest to the original year for an album.